 Occupational licensing is one the biggest issues in labor economics today.
-More than 29% of workers need a government-issued license to work.
-That represents a seven-fold increase from the 4% rate of licensed workers in the 1950’s.
-It also dwarfs today’s rates of unionism at 13% of workers and minimum-wage earners at 2% of all hourly-paid workers.
+About 25% of workers needs a government-issued license to work.
+That represents a five-fold increase since the 1950s, when only about 5% of workers were licensed.
+It also dwarfs the shares of workers today who are union members (11% of all workers) or minimum-wage earners (2% of all workers paid hourly).

-Licensing also diverts resources to the political process.
-Trade associations and their lobbyists petition state governments for more regulations in order to increase the pay of members and the dues paid to association executives and lobbyists.
-Their interest in getting ever-more regulations reflects the public-choice problem that the benefits of regulations tend to be concentrated among the relatively limited number of licensees whose advocates prowl the halls of state capitols.
+Licensing also diverts resources into politics.
+Trade associations petition state governments for more regulations in order to increase the pay of members and the dues paid to association executives and lobbyists.
+Their interest in getting ever-more regulations reflects the public-choice problem that the benefits of regulations tend to be concentrated among the relatively few licensees whose advocates prowl the halls of state capitols.
 By contrast, the higher costs are dispersed among millions of consumers who remain rationally uninvolved in the redistribution of wealth happening at state capitols across the nation.

-This shift in the regulatory landscape will stop the growth of additional barriers-to-entry in occupations, increase jobs and competition, and lower costs to consumers.
+Enacting pro-competition laws will stop the growth of additional barriers to entry in occupations, increase jobs and competition, and lower costs to consumers.
+In the process, it will reduce a state’s exposure to federal antitrust litigation and liability.
 It is a win-win situation for everyone except trade associations and lobbyists.